Sometimes we might need to estimate your energy usage, rather than organise a read of your meter. There’s a few reasons why this might be necessary.

-If you receive a paper bill, you'll be charged a $1.75 paper bill fee (including GST) unless you are exempt, are in NSW, or are on a standard retail contract ofr elec in QLD.
+If you receive a paper bill, you'll be charged a $1.75 paper bill fee (including GST) unless you are exempt, are in NSW, or are on a standard retail contract for electricity in VIC or QLD.

 Exemptions from the paper bill fee can be found here.

 To avoid paper bill fees you can switch to eBilling and receive your bills online here.
 You can also change your email address in My Account here.

 Yes.
 The following customers will be exempt from paying the new paper bill and/or over-the-counter (OTC) fees:

 Builders defined as a recognised ‘premium builder’ under AGL’s accredited New Connections portfolio